Monalisa Chinda: Career and activities

 Monalisa is involved in a lot of charity work.
 She has a column (Monalisa Code) in the Saturday edition of The Sun Newspapers where she writes on social issues and relationships.
-She is a consultant with Royal Arts Academy, a media school known for breeding new talents, in acting, directing, and screenwriting.'
-She partner with Goge African to encourage tourists in Nigeria.
+She is a consultant with Royal Arts Academy, a media school known for breeding new talents, in acting, directing, and screenwriting.
+She partnered with Goge African to encourage tourists in Nigeria.